humbug/phar-updater/README.md

 You have a phar file to distribute, and it's all the rage to include a self-update command.
 Do you really need to write that?
-Here at Humbug Central, our army of minions have written one for you with the following features (to which we'll add over time):
+Here at Humbug Central, our army of minions (all ten of them) have written one for you with the following features (to which we'll add over time):

 * Full support for SSL/TLS verification so your users will not get their downloads replaced by cheeky people .